-Last Updated on March 19, 2021
+Last Updated on October 26, 2021

-There is one word that all of them might agree with – Mexico City is busy.
+Poets, painters and travel writers alike search for ways to express life in Mexico City; the layers of existence so dense and varied finding the right words or images to capture its essence is nearly impossible.There is one word that all of them might agree with – Mexico City is busy.
 Even for those of us city-loving culture-vulture folk, a day trip outside of the buzzing center was on the cards after our first 5 days in D.F., or the Districto Federal (Federal District).

-Coyoacán, or ‘place of the coyotes’ in Nahuatl, is an enjoyable day out on its own and would even make a very comfortable base for travellers and backpackers if it weren’t for the higher cost of accommodation in the area.
+Coyoacán, or ‘place of the coyotes’ in Nahuatl, is an enjoyable day out on its own and would even make a very comfortable base for travelers and backpackers if it weren’t for the higher cost of accommodation in the area.
 Served by three Metro stops on two different lines, the best option is to disembark at Viveros and take a stroll through the park – Viveros de Coyoacan, which then leads right to the heart of Coyoacan.

 Though now centrally located after being usurped by urban sprawl, Coyoacan feels much more like a bohemian enclave far away from the bustle of the center.
 Here you find a mix of intellectuals, philosophers, ‘hippies’, backpackers and a comfortable upper-middle class attracted to the area for its quiet tree-lined streets, relative safety and security and quaint Plaza Hidaldo, the main square.